Football Association of Wales: 20th century

+21st century

-The 1990s also saw the FAW struggle to establish its credibility with Welsh fans.
-Its choice of national manager, the weaknesses of its national league and its unmeritocratic committee structure have left the association vulnerable to public criticism.
-However, in the 21st century, the FAW modernised, developed innovative marketing strategies and concentrated on improving its relationships with fans and being seen as an important Welsh cultural institution.
+In the 21st century, the FAW modernised, developed innovative marketing strategies and concentrated on improving its relationships with fans and on being seen as an important Welsh cultural institution.
 This centred on its Together Stronger campaign and culminated in qualification for Euro 2016.

 The FAW is also responsible for all disciplinary actions against players in teams associated with the FAW.
 This includes Welsh teams playing in the English football pyramid, superseding the English FA disciplinary system with the exception of Cardiff City and Swansea City A.F.C.

-In 2020 the FAW announced in a statement that confirmed a major restructure of the Welsh female domestic leagues after a period of consultation with stakeholders.
-The statement confirms that the goal is to ‘provide competitive women’s football appropriate to playing standards, economic means, geographical location, facilities and club structure.’
+In 2020 the FAW announced a major restructure of the Welsh female domestic leagues after a period of consultation with stakeholders.
+The statement confirmed that the goal was to "provide competitive women's football appropriate to playing standards, economic means, geographical location, facilities and club structure."

+In 2021, chief executive Jonathan Ford lost a FAW board vote of no confidence after facing criticism for hiring Angela van Den Bogerd, due to her role in the Post Office scandal.
+He stepped down in March of that year, and she resigned shortly afterwards.

 In October 2022, the FAW announced it was considering rebranding the Wales national football team as "Cymru", the Welsh language name for Wales, in international events.
 The association already uses the term in its internal and external communications, including its staff at its base in the Vale of Glamorgan.
 The association said it was in discussions with UEFA over how to change the name, and were inspired by Turkey's rebrand to Türkiye.

 Structure

 The FAW is based at Hensol in the Vale of Glamorgan.

-It is governed by a council including nineteen councillors who are either elected, or appointed every three years.
+It is governed by a council, including nineteen councillors who are either elected, or appointed every four years.

-In 2012, chief executive Jonathan Ford claimed the FAW had an income of £14 million, funded from FIFA, UEFA, grants, sponsorship and TV revenue.
-All finances were spent on the further development of the game.
+In 2012 chief executive Jonathan Ford claimed the FAW had an income of £14 million, funded from FIFA, UEFA, grants, sponsorship and television revenue.
+All expenditure was on the further development of the game.

-In 2013, Dragon Park, the Wales National Football Development Centre, opened in Newport.
+In 2013 Dragon Park, the Wales National Football Development Centre, opened in Newport.